Stock events for Southwest Gas Holdings, Inc. (SWX)

 SWX’s Geographic footprint

-Southwest Gas Holdings, Inc. serves over 2 million customers across Arizona, Nevada, and California, including the Phoenix and Tucson metropolitan areas in Arizona, the Las Vegas Metropolitan area and portions of northern Nevada, and the Lake Tahoe area and the high desert and mountain regions of San Bernardino County in California.
-The Great Basin Gas Transmission Company's pipeline extends across northern Nevada.
+Southwest Gas Holdings, Inc. serves over 2 million customers across parts of Arizona, Nevada, and California.
+It is the largest natural gas distributor in Arizona, serving areas like Phoenix and Tucson.
+In Nevada, it serves southern Nevada, including the Las Vegas Metropolitan area, and portions of northern Nevada, including Carson City and Elko.
+In California, its service territory includes the Lake Tahoe area and the high desert and mountain regions of San Bernardino County.

 SWX Corporate Image Assessment